psychospace/psychospace.info/✼ Lore/Fundamentals/Psionics/Psychospace.md

 Blue in the horizon bends towards a sickly pink and teal, while the dark of the night turns purple and scarlet.
 Colors twist and glow, the light seems unnaturally perfect, geography warps and builds amid multicolored [[Cloudscape|cloud]], mundane architecture and art somehow gain delirious awe-inspiring qualities, and the [[weather]] seems fickle and bent to your will.

-The unseen and ethereal call this plane home, best described as the meeting point between dreams and reality: astral megafauna might leap over distant scenery, [[fish]] soaring from lake to lake, whilst fading [[Echo|echoes]] can still be heard in passing conversation, as though the thoughts that bore them dwell here still.
+The unseen and ethereal call this plane home, best described as the meeting point between [[Dream|dreams]] and reality: astral megafauna might leap over distant scenery, [[fish]] soaring from lake to lake, whilst fading [[Echo|echoes]] can still be heard in passing conversation, as though the thoughts that bore them dwell here still.

 Were it to vanish, a state known as a [[TPK|total psychospace kill]], mass devastation would occur, as logic's [[Collapse state|collapse]] would force all [[Phantasm|phantasms]] simultaneously to corrupt and vanish.